 Symptoms can range from mild to disabling and are rarely life-threatening.
 The symptoms depend on the type of nerve fibers affected and the type and severity of damage.
 Symptoms may develop over days, weeks, or years.
-In some cases, the symptoms improve on their own and may not require advance care.
+In some cases, the symptoms improve on their own and may not require advanced care.
 Unlike nerve cells in the central nervous system, peripheral nerve cells continue to grow throughout life.

 Some forms of neuropathy involve damage to only one nerve (called mononeuropathy).
 Neuropathy affecting two or more nerves in different areas is called multiple mononeuropathy or mononeuropathy multiplex.
 More often, many or most of the nerves are affected (called polyneuropathy).

 More than 20 million people in the United States have been estimated to have some form of peripheral neuropathy, but this figure may be significantly higher—not all people with symptoms of neuropathy are tested for the disease and tests currently don’t look for all forms of neuropathy.
 Neuropathy is often misdiagnosed due to its complex array of symptoms.